Home > Europe > Belgium > One Day in Bruges, Belgium

 The Easiest Way to Get to Bruges

-Bruges’ train station is located just outside the historic city center.
-From there, I walked through Minnewater Park towards the main sights in Bruges.
-The leisurely walk, with several photo stops, took a little over an hour to reach Burg Square (De Burg).
-On the way back, walking continuously, I reached the train station in about 20 minutes.
+From the station, I walked through Minnewater Park toward the main sights in Bruges.
+With photo stops along the way, it took me a little over an hour to reach Burg Square.
+On the walk back to the station, without stopping much, it took about 20 minutes.

 Walking is the Easiest Way to Get Around Bruges